JialuChen0/JialuChen0.github.io/_pages/about.md

 I am a third year PhD student in School of Business Administration, Faculty of Business Administration, Southwestern University of Finance and Economics(SWUFE).
 My advisor is Dr. Gang Kou.
 I obtained my Master degree from Statistics Department at University of Wisconsin Madison.
 I received my Bachelor Degree from East China Normal University.

+## Research Interests
+My research interests lie in graph neural network, and robust machine learning.

+## News
+* 11/2022: One paper has been accepted by AAAI-23